 These contain a dispersed phase particle in the air.

 Classification Based on Interaction Forces

-On the basis of interaction forces between the dispersion medium and dispersed phase.
+On the basis of interaction forces between the dispersion medium and dispersed phase, sols are classified as:

-a) Surface Tension: It is same as that of the medium.
+a) Surface Tension: It is the same as that of the medium.

 b) Viscosity: It is the same as that of the medium.

-c) Irreversible: These are irreversible colloids when once dispersion medium is evaporated and again when the solvent is added no new sol is formed.
+c) Irreversible: These are irreversible colloids.
+When the dispersion medium is evaporated, and again when the solvent is added, no new sol is formed.

-e) Visibility: Particle can be detected using ultramicroscope.
+e) Visibility: Particles can be detected using an ultramicroscope.

-f) Migration: Particle migrates either colloid an anode depending upon the charge of sol particle.
+f) Migration: Particle migrates towards cathode or anode, depending upon the charge of the sol particle.

 g) Action of electrolyte: When the electrolyte is added to sol, coagulation takes place.